viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

 ```

 Note, that we don't want to install cron in docker container.
 The reason is that
-using cron we need to run ``task`` under root feeling some inconvenience when using
+using cron we need to run ``task`` under root what can cause some inconvenience when using
 environment variables.
 Instead, we are using Ofelia docker scheduler which does
 all the dirty work for us.